ProgMiner/maintenance-screen/README.md

 ```

 Both methods have not required argument `$request` - instance of class `\Symfony\Component\HttpFoundation\Request`.
-If it is not provided methods calls a `Request::createFromGlobals` method for getting current request.
+If it is not provided methods calls a `\Symfony\Component\HttpFoundation\Request::createFromGlobals` method for getting current request.

 ### Documentation